Staying Safe from the Dangers of Summer After Memorial Day

 PoolSafely.gov states that between 40 and 70 percent of all children are unable to swim, greatly increasing the danger.
 Unrestricted access to pools due to faulty gates, broken fences, or other means of access also contributes to swimming pool drowning accidents, and can lead to a Georgia premises claim or lawsuit for injury or drowning wrongful death.

 Increased Number of Dog Bites and Animal Attacks

 Many people spend more time outside during summer months and the number of dog bites and animal attacks increases.
 Another danger people are likely to face over the summer after Memorial Day is an animal attack or dog bite.

-Dog bites are the second leading cause of emergency room visits by children.
+Dog bites constitute another summertime hazard for children and a big reason for the increase in emergency room trips for children during the summer.
 According to the Centers for Control and Prevention, about half of all children under the age of 13 have been bitten by a dog.
 Around 79 percent of fatal dog attacks involve children and more than 80 percent of these occur when a child is left unsupervised with a dog, or wanders off to a dog’s location.

 Large parties, lots of people on a dog’s territory, and fireworks on the Fourth of July can all excite a dog and make the animal uncharacteristically aggressive.